mattstyles/viperfish/README.md

 is really all about the content that it uses.
 One of the main principles behind Viperfish is that it should be as simple to use as possible and allow writers to write.
 To that end the bulk of content that Viperfish uses should be written in [Markdown](http://daringfireball.net/projects/markdown/ "Daring Fireball | Markdown") with a few pieces of JSON holding it all together.
-At present this is not an automated practise so you'll have to go through and carefully create the JSON meta along with your posts but they are pretty small at the moment and don't do a lot—an automated tool is in production that will take this step away and make it more user friendly.
+At present this is not an automated process so you'll have to go through and carefully create the JSON meta along with your posts but they are pretty small at the moment and don't do a lot—an automated tool is in production that will take this step away and make it more user friendly.